ziman/meshub/README.md

 	* PSK or CA
 	* does not seem to create everyone-to-everyone mesh automatically
 * [tailscale](https://tailscale.com/)
-    * In Tailscale, the security of the network depends on the central coordinating node.
-The meshub hub is just a dumb repeater and can run on any old untrusted machine.
+    * If I understand correctly, the security of a Tailscale network depends on the central coordinating node.
+      In contrast, the meshub hub is just a dumb repeater and can run on any old untrusted machine.

 ## Troubleshooting